10 Barbershop Design Examples to Inspire You to Take Your Shop to the Next Level

 Consider the shop below.
-In this example, they created a rustic ambience by using reddish brown hardwood floors and matching leather seats.
+In this example, they created a rustic ambiance by using reddish-brown hardwood floors and matching leather seats.
 The hanging fluorescent lights also contribute to that old fashioned look and feel.

 If you’re not a fan of the rustic theme, you could go to the other end of the spectrum and set up a sleek and modern barbershop.
 The following photo shows you how to do it.